Actyv/Actyv-BootCamp/README.md

 ### Next Steps

 1. Now it's time to install the packages defined in `package.json`.
 Run `npm install` in your terminal.
 Now `node_modules` folder will be created in your root directory.
 Don't forget to add this directory in `.gitignore`.
 2. Now you can run your server using `npm start` in your terminal.
-By default it will be hosted at `http://localhost:3000`.
+By default, it will be hosted at `http://localhost:3000`.
 Visit the link and you will see the default page which express-generator uses.
 3. Now it's time to initialize this directory as a repository.
 Run the following github commands in order:
     1. `git config --global user.name "[name]"`.
 Replace [name] with your GitHub username.
     2. `git config --global user.email "[email address]"`.
 Replace [email address] with your email id used to create GitHub account.
     3. `git init`
     4. Now go to your github account on web and create a new repository.
 Use step 1 to step 6 from here: [https://help.github.com/en/articles/create-a-repo](https://help.github.com/en/articles/create-a-repo)
     5. `git remote add origin [url]`.
 Replace [url] with your repository url on web.
 Now your local repo is attached to the github repo.
-	6. Since there is already a `README.md` file present in your cloud repo, we should pull the changes first on cloud before commiting our owns.
+    6. Since there is already a `README.md` file present in your cloud repo, we should pull the changes first on cloud before committing our owns.
 So now we have to run `git pull origin master`.
     7. Now you will see a `README`.md file pulled from github to your local repo.
     8. Now next step is to let github know which files to track.
 For this we will use the command `git add [filename]` or `git add .` to track all files.
 But there will be time we don't want some files/dirs to be pushed to cloud like node_modules and the .env file.
 So before tracking any files we will add a `.gitignore` file in the root directory.
 You can use [http://gitignore.io/](http://gitignore.io/) to generate content for .gitignore.
 Just type "Node" in [http://gitignore.io/](http://gitignore.io/) and hit "Create".
 Now copy this content to your .gitignore file and then run the command `git add .`.
 You will notice that the folder `node_modules` is blurred which indicates it is not being tracked by git.
     9. Next step is to commit your changes.
 Run `git commit -am [message]`.
 Replace [message] with your own message.
     10. Now run `git push origin master`.
 It will push your changes to github.
 Go to your browser and navigate to your repository and you will see your content there under `master` branch.
-We will learn more about branching later in this bootcamp.
+We will learn more about branching later in this Bootcamp.
     11. Remember the order: pull --> add --> commit --> push.

 ### Assignment

-Find out what the following npm packages does in `app.js`
+Find out what the following npm packages do in `app.js`

  1. path
  2. cookie-parser